fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

-Title: Funding Freedom Initiative - Proposal how to generate funding for FOSS projects
+Title: Funding Freedom Initiative - Proposal how to generate considerable funding for FOSS projects
-Date: 2018-08-15 20:00
+Date: 2018-11-18 20:00
 Category: Artikel
 Tags: Free Software, Society, Funding
 Slug: funding-foss-en
 Author: Carsten
+Summary: While looking at Free and Open Source Software (FOSS) products for end users, three major observations can be made: 1.
+There exist amazing products, 2. nevertheless FOSS has only a small market share and 3. many projects suffer from lacking resources.
-Summary: Under the working title "Funding Freedom Initiative" the article proposes an approach for funding to increase the quality and spread of Free Software.
-It basically relies on the combination of existing business models: donations, merchandise, bounties, funding-organisations.
+The article describes an idea to generate significant funding for Free Software and distribute it among the projects with the overall aim of increasing the spread and the quality of Free Software.
+The proposed idea basically relies on the combination of existing business models: donations, merchandise, bounties, funding-organizations.
+The core idea is to sell *FOSS-support-certificates*.
+With that money, FOSS projects have more resources for development, design, marketing, documentation, etc. Due to increased publicity and user experience market the market share of FOSS is likely to rise - to the benefit of the whole society.

 ## tl;dr

-This text describes an idea to increase the distribution and quality of open source software ([FLOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) for short).
-Through the combination of existing business models (donations, merchandise, bounties, funding organizations), funds are to be acquired that FLOSS projects can use for development, design, marketing, documentation, etc. The core idea is the "sale" of FLOSS-support-certificates.
+The article describes an idea to generate significant funding for Free Software and distribute it among the projects with the overall aim of increasing the spread and the quality of Free Software.
+The proposed idea basically relies on the combination of existing business models: donations, merchandise, bounties, funding-organizations.
+The core idea is to sell *FOSS-support-certificates*.
+With that money, FOSS projects have more resources for development, design, marketing, documentation, etc.

 ## Preliminary Note

 The author is a strong proponent of Free Software and this text is aimed at a like-minded audience.
 The clearly formulated criticism is to be understood on this background.
-The text does not discuss why the promotion of Free Software is desirable, see (related to the university context) https://fsfw-dresden.de/programm .
+The text does not discuss why the promotion of Free Software is desirable, see (related to the university context) https://fsfw-dresden.de/programm.
 The article is heavily inspired by [Colin Percival's plan for open source software maintainers](http://www.daemonology.net/blog/2017-05-11-plan-for-foss-maintainers.html) and discussions in the FSFW groop meetings ("[Plena](https://fsfw-dresden.de#plenum)").
+This text was first published in German language: [Funding Freedom Initiative - Idee zur Finanzierung freier Softwareprojekte](https://fsfw-dresden.de/2018/08/funding-floss.html).

 ## Basic Observations